kmutahar/jekyll-theme-dscliu/README.md

     jekyll-theme-dscliu: A Jekyll theme that is used by the DSC LIU Yemen Chapter Copyright (C) 2020  "Khaldoon Mutahar", "DSC LIU Yemen"

-    jekyll-theme-dscliu is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3 of the License.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3 of the License.